 Ozaukee County has five sites on the Great Wisconsin Birding and Nature Trail, including Harrington Beach State Park, Lion’s Den Gorge Nature Preserve, Ulao Waterfowl Production Area, the Ozaukee Interurban Trail, Riveredge Nature Center, and Schwengel Waterfowl Production Area.
 In fact, the Ozaukee Interurban Trail was the second multiuse trail in the State of Wisconsin to receive designation as a Great Wisconsin Birding and Nature Trail.

 Ozaukee County also has three designated Important Bird Areas, including the Cedarburg Bog, Harrington Beach Lakeshore Migration Corridor, and Ozaukee Bight Lakeshore Migration Corridor.
-The Ozaukee Bight Lakeshore Migration Corridor is primarily encompassed by Virmond County Park, part of the Ozaukee County Park System The Planning and Parks Department is actively managing invasive species and replanting with native tree species at Virmond County Park as well as allowing over 18 acres of previously mowed areas to be reverted back to grasslands in order to provide for bird habitat in this Important Bird Area along the Lake Michigan Flyway.
+The Ozaukee Bight Lakeshore Migration Corridor is primarily encompassed by Virmond County Park, part of the Ozaukee County Park System.
+The Planning and Parks Department is actively managing invasive species and replanting with native tree species at Virmond County Park as well as allowing over 10 acres of previously mowed areas to be reverted back to grasslands, restoring of 8 acres of old field to warm season prairie and creating a 0.5 acre wetland restoration in order to provide for bird habitat in this Important Bird Area along the Lake Michigan Flyway.
 These areas within Virmond County Park contain important habitats for breeding and migratory stopovers.

 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

-Ozaukee County, the City of Port Washington and the Ozaukee Washington Land Trust (OWLT) continue the process towards acquisition of 105 acres along the coast of Lake Michigan, currently known as the Clay Bluffs/Cedar Gorge Nature Preserve.
-The Ozaukee County Tourism Council and Port Washington Tourism Council supported the acquisition of the Clay Bluffs Cedar Gorge Nature Preserve property at several County Board Meetings.
+Ozaukee County, the City of Port Washington and the Ozaukee Washington Land Trust (OWLT) continue the process towards acquisition of 100 acres along the coast of Lake Michigan, currently known as the Clay Bluffs Cedar Gorge Nature Preserve.
+The Ozaukee County Tourism Council and Port Washington Tourism Council were supportive in the acquisition of the Clay Bluffs Cedar Gorge Nature Preserve property at several County Board Meetings and by providing letters of support for grants to WCMP and WDNR.

-The MAS works closely with the Department to plan and implement ecological improvement projects that benefit bird and other wildlife species.
+The Milwaukee Audubon Society works closely with the Department to plan and implement ecological improvement projects that benefit bird and other wildlife species.
 One such collaboration included the acquisition of the 155 acre Spirit Lake Property in the City of Mequon.
 The OWLT is the current owner of the property, but is in the process of transferring it over to the MAS as a permanent natural area.
 The Department, OWLT, and MAS are working to restore and enhance this property for bird and wildlife habitat and stormwater filtration purposes.
 This property contains a pond, wetlands, mixed high-quality hardwood forest (NA-3), grassland, and agricultural lands being converted to prairie and forest.
+In 2018, the Department, with the assistance of conservation corps teams, planted 7,710 native tree seedlings on approximately 19 acres of agricultural lands through a 2017 USFS grant to mitigate the loss of ash trees due to the Emerald Ash Borer.
+Additional tree planting and restoration will continue in 2019 in partnership with OWLT and MAS.

 I. Document a recent project that created or restored bird habitat in your community.
 (Exclusions: Bird feeders and small-scale artificial nesting structures)

-The Department worked with the Ozaukee County Highway Department to construct the 0.30-acre ephemeral wetland scrape that is hydrologically connected to the existing wetland area suitable for herptiles (e.g., blue spotted salamanders and frogs), birds (e.g. wood ducks, mallard ducks) and other wildlife (e.g. muskrat).
+The Department also worked with the Ozaukee County Highway Department to construct the 0.30-acre ephemeral wetland scrape that is hydrologically connected to the existing 0.5-acre wetland area suitable for herptiles (e.g., Blue-spotted Salamanders and frogs), birds (e.g. Wood Ducks, Mallard Ducks) and other wildlife (e.g. Muskrat) at Virmond County Park.
 The new wetland area was hand seeded with native wetland/prairie seed mix by Department staff and a Great Lakes Community Conservation Corps (GLCCC) team.
-Native trees and shrubs have been planted around the new wetland area.
+Native trees and shrubs have been planted around the new wetland area in 2017 and 2018 and additional plantings (e.g. herbaceous, shrubs and trees) are planned for 2019.
 Educational signage will be displayed in this area to explain the importance of ephemeral wetlands and discuss the wildlife species known to be in the park using these ephemeral wetlands.
-A chimney swift tower and kestrel nesting box have also been built and installed at Virmond County Park to provide additional habitat for the cavity nesting bird species.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-As mentioned in Category 1.D of the Basic Requirements, the Ozaukee County Planning and Parks Department continued to take an active role in restoring native habit throughout the County in 2017.
-A variety of projects in multiple County Parks and within two large scale restoration project sites have restored wetland, woodland and prairie habitats.
-The Department controlled invasive species, seeded a native prairie and planted hundreds of native tree and shrubs and wetland plants throughout the County park system as well as the Ulao/Kaul and Mole Creek habitat restoration sites.
+The Ozaukee County Planning and Parks Department continued to take an active role in restoring native habitat throughout the County in 2018.
+A variety of projects in multiple County Parks and within two large-scale restoration project sites have restored wetland, woodland and prairie habitats.
+The Department controlled invasive species, seeded a native prairie, restored several acres of wetlands and planted hundreds of native tree and shrubs and wetland plants throughout the County park system as well as the Ulao/Kaul and Mole Creek habitat restoration sites.

-Hundreds of native trees, shrubs and wetland plants were planted within the Ulao and Mole Creek project areas, restoring 8.66 and 18.29 acres respectively, of habitat for birds and wildlife as well as competing with invasive species.
+Hundreds of native trees, shrubs and wetland plants were planted within the Ulao and Mole Creek project areas, restoring 8.66 and 18.29 acres of habitat respectively, for birds and wildlife as well as competing with invasive species.
 In 2015-2016 subsequent phases were completed at both restoration project sites and the newly added Kaul Creek site with the same restoration activities and additional native tree and shrub plantings.
 14 strategically placed ash trees (large woody debris) were installed within the newly restored Kaul Creek channel to provide habitat for several fish, avian, wildlife and herptile species.
+In 2018, the Department worked with a new landowner in the Ulao Headwaters (Ulao Hardwood Swamp) through a USFS-GLRI grant to mitigate the loss of ash trees canopy due to emerald ash borer through tree planting.
+The locally significant natural area is dominated by ash trees that are now standing dead.
+The Department is working with the landowner, private contractors and conservation corps to replant the swamp with native trees.
+Many ash will remain standing dead as habitat.
+The goal for this project is to plant at least 7,500 native tree seedlings and 200 large trees.
+Thus far in 2018, 200 large trees and 920 tree seedlings were planted as part of the project.
+Planting will continue in 2019.

 The Department received a USEPA Great Lakes Restoration Initiative (GLRI) Grant to continue work within the County Park System and in two habitat restoration project sites on Ulao/Kaul and Mole Creek in 2016-2017 to control and manage invasive species, treat/remove ash trees for emerald ash borer (EAB), and replant native trees and shrubs to compete with invasive species, stabilize eroded bluff areas, and provide habitat consistent with the native local ecology that can benefit many bird species.
 In addition, the Department received US Forest Service funding to plant over 5,000 trees to reforest 50 acres of Mee-Kwon County Park and Golf Course and the adjacent Spirit Lake Property owned by MAS and the Ozaukee Washington Land Trust.
 In 2016, over 65 acres of land were managed for invasive species and 390 trees were planted under these projects.
 In 2017, invasive species management continued within the Ozaukee County Park System, continuing efforts in some of the same areas as well as new areas working on a cumulative 200 acres of land.
 In addition, 5,170 native tree seedlings and 254 medium-large native trees were planted throughout the Project Areas under these grants with major efforts to continue in 2018.
 Some of the locally native species being planted include northern white cedar, yellow birch, American tamarack, quaking aspen, serviceberry, red maple, silver maple, American hornbeam, hackberry, bur oak, swamp white oak, white oak, American elderberry, and cranberry viburnum.